Oklahoma offers many diverse camping options perfect for an RV or motorhome getaway.

 Nestled in the hills of eastern Oklahoma, Greenleaf State Park in Braggs offers spectacular scenery that will make a perfect backdrop for any RV camping trip.
 RVers will find 23 full hookup sites, 77 sites with water and electric hookups and two handicap accessible sites spread out between four campgrounds: Playside, Gobbler Ridge, Cypress Row and Deer Run.
-Greenleaf State Park has amenities the whole family can enjoy including an aquatics center and a miniature golf course.
+Greenleaf State Park has amenities the whole family can enjoy including a miniature golf course.
 Teach your children how to fish at the kids fishing pond or visit the on-site nature center and watch their eyes fill with wonder at the plentiful educational programs and animal exhibits offered year-round.

 This award-winning campground has garnered rave reviews for its plentiful amenities and spacious RV sites.
-RV campers can pick their favorite spot from the Checotah / Lake Eufaula West KOA’s 54 wide and extra-long RV sites.
+RV campers can pick their favorite spot from the Checotah/Lake Eufaula West KOA's 54 wide and extra-long RV sites.
 Each comes with full hookups and your choice of 30 or 50 amp electric.
 You won’t even have to unhitch your trailer or leave your campsite to enjoy a meal, because the on-site Chuckwagon Café serves up delicious homestyle favorites.

 Located near the shore of Lake Eufaula, this KOA also has plenty of kid-friendly entertainment including a playground, seasonal outdoor swimming pool, catch-and-release fishing pond and even a barnyard zoo with chickens, ducks, turkeys, rabbits, Molly the cow and Mattie the longhorn.
 Guests are also invited to bring their horses and let them stretch their legs in an overnight pen.